MeridianGH/suitbot-old/README.md

 ## How to use

 Currently this bot is not available for public use.
-I plan to host it on a server running 24/7 and make it public, but that will take a while.
+I am hosting it 24/7 on my private server, but the bot itself is not in a state that it can be used publicly.

 ## Commands